 Secondly, sleeping in the same bed may complicate dominance or aggression.
 It is said by conventional wisdom that having your dog sleeping with you can cause them to believe they are the alpha and even give them the illusion they are in control as when in bed, dogs, especially big dogs think they are taller than you.
 More than that, some aggressive behaviors can be aggravated like guarding the wife by growling when the husbands enters the bed.
 That’s why you’d better have your “pack” relationship established properly by educating your pet that sleeping with you is not a right but a privilege or a reward that when you say “off” they must vacate.
 If you canines keeps asking for attention or making noise, they should be punished by having to leave the bed or the bed room.
 Sleeping together is a perfect way to bond with your dogs but don’t forget the necessary rules, boundaries and limitations.

 However, the cons mostly relates to disease, dirt and fleas because germs and parasites can be picked up and brought into your bed by your loved puppy.
 People who counteract the positivity of dogs and owners sleeping together in the same bed worry about parasites such as fleas and ticks or health risks.
 It may be very dangerous if you have young children that their immune systems have not development completely yet.
 The best advices are make sure your pets are treated against fleas and ticks to prevent them from invading in your bedroom, then limit dead fur by regular washing your sheets and especially checking your puppies for parasites.
 Apart from considering using preventative medicine for these parasites, keeping your pets well-groomed will prevent those problems from occurring in their fur and make all the difference.
-Instead of looking around for a good local groomer and spend on professional grooming services, home grooming can be a daunting but bonding experience with your pet.
-In order to make the trimming process as easy as possible and painless for both you and your puppy, you should choose a high-quality pair of dog grooming clippers.
+You can check some dog grooming clippers on this post from PetUpon to find out the right one for your friends.